mrkwnzl/cyphersystem-compendium/README.md

 **Step 2 - Sending me the Compendium**

-- Using your Operating System's File Browser, access your UserData folder, then the Worlds folder (./Data/worlds/).
+- Using your Operating System’s File Browser, access your UserData folder, then the Worlds folder (./Data/worlds/).
 - Locate and open the folder for the World that you created the Compendium in.
 - Open the packs folder (./Data/worlds/yourworldnamehere/packs/).
 - This folder will contain a file with a .db extension.
 If you named your compendium “my actors” it will be my-actors.db.
 Send me this file, either via Discord (@mrkwnzl#7407) or here in GitHub.